 After a moment of silence, the god spoke again.
 "You are free now, of your cycle of rebirth.
 You will not suffer as you have in so many lives ever again."

 That made her look back up at him, at the face she had loved the most in her last life.
 "I'm free of…" But that meant she only had two choices left to her – to return to the Essence, where all souls come from and eventually return, or to become a Custodian.
 She did not like either choice but returning to the Essence was far less appealing.
 "Then...am I to be a Custodian?"

 But the god shook his head and for a moment she feared that he was about to banish her to the Essence without giving her a choice.
 "You have another option before you as well, Kamithe."
 And she shivered at the sound of her soul name again.
-"Though it has been many eons since I have last done it, I would like to offer to you to be my Emissary."
+"Though I have rarely offered this to any soul, I would like to offer to you to be my Emissary."

 "You are not a nobody."
 And he said it with such conviction that she was struck into an awed silence.
 "Yes, in your most recent life, in the memories you currently only have, you were a simple peasant girl.
 But you have been more than that.
 You have been a noblewoman before, in more than one life.
 You have been a priestess, again in more than one life.
 You have been just as rich and important during your lives as you have been poor and worthless.
 Even Vamel has been the same.
 Everyone must go through lives were they are rich, poor, victims, criminals – even male and female, though some souls are more partial to one sex or the other, like you being much more female in your nature.